 While exploring Idaho, don’t forget to investigate Hagerman’s Fossil Beds.
 Excavations of these well-preserved fossils have fascinated paleontologists for generations.
 If there is an equine interest, be sure to study the Hagerman Horse, too!

 Beyond the fossils, entire cityscapes of stone appear.
 The City of Rocks encountered by native peoples, pioneers and modern-day adventurers became a kind of waystation or landmark for those who were westward bound.

 Inventors seem to like Idaho.
 Beyond the list of patents for improvements to printing presses and railroad technology, Idaho is the home of the television.
-Philo Farnsworth invented the necessary technology that brought the small screen to mass market.
+Philo Farnsworth invented the necessary technology that brought the small screen to the mass market.

 HOW TO OBSERVE